Pedro-henrique-silv/bmc/courses/MotorControl.md

 Readings (for Lecture 3):

 * Bear, M., Connors, B., & Paradiso, M. (2017).
 Neuroscience: Exploring the brain (4th ed.). (pages 454-468).

+### Lecture 3

+ * Discussion about Bear, M., Connors, B., & Paradiso, M. (2017).
+Neuroscience: Exploring the brain (4th ed.). (pages 454-468)
+   + Animations about muscle contraction: [1](https://youtu.be/GrHsiHazpsw), [2](https://youtu.be/jqy0i1KXUO4), [3](https://www.youtube.com/watch?v=m0UiYgnWaU8)

+* Readings (for Lecture 4):

+    + NIGG, B. M.; HERZOG, W. Modelling.
+In: Biomechanics of the Musculo-skeletal System.  p.
+501 - 534.

+ * Models of Kelvin, Voigt and Maxwell.

+  Tasks (for lecture 4)

+  * Implement the Kelvin model.
+Set the parameters of the model so as to the response of the model is similar to the shown in the Figure 3(a) from VAN LOOCKE, M.; LYONS, C. G.; SIMMS, C. K. Viscoelastic properties of passive skeletal muscle in compression: Stress-relaxation behaviour and constitutive modelling.
+Journal of Biomechanics, v.
+41, n.
+7, p.
+1555–1566, 2008.
+You can find this article at the Mendeley group.

+  Additional reading:

+  * YAMAGUCHI, Y. T; Dynamic modeling of musculoskeletal motion: A Vectorized Approach for Biomechanical Analysis in Three Dimensions (2001), Sections 2.2.1 and 2.2.2.